Nikhil-Kherajani/hobby-connect/README.md

-# hobby-connect
+# Hobby-connect

-it's an social media network of people with different interests and hobbies, this web app will suggest similar kinda peoples to users.
+This social network app offers users the opportunity to connect with people around the world based on their interests and hobbies.

+Framework: I have used React Native for Developing the Android and IOS App.

+Library: I have used React.js for developing the web app or website.

+Backend: I have used Firebase as Backend.

-packages used:-
+🔨Packages used:-

-1. Firebase
+➼ Firebase
-2. React-Router-Dom
+➼ React-Router-Dom
-3. Bootstrap
+➼ Bootstrap
-4. Materialized
+➼ Materialized
-5. React-Toastify
+➼ React-Toastify
+➼ Google Location